 - If a custodial contractor or lessor is unable to perform environmental cleaning and disinfecting in accordance with CDC’s guidance, we anticipate that service will either be subcontracted or procured through another contract vehicle.

-- If customers require above-standard cleaning services, described in greater detail below, please work with the GSA property manager to submit a reimbursable work authorization through eRETA.
+- If customers require above-standard cleaning services, described in greater detail below, please work with the GSA property manager to submit a eRETA. through

 - In accordance with CDC guidance, if you are sick with COVID-19 or suspect you are infected with the virus that causes COVID-19, you must stay at home and notify your supervisor.
 Supervisors must notify their appropriate agency representative and facility manager immediately, so steps can be taken to clean and disinfect that portion of the facility accessed by the infected individual(s) in accordance with CDC guidance.